josephwb/Start_repos/README.md

 	*.exe
 	*.o
 	*.so
 	# Packages/compressed files.
-This can take up a lot of space.
+Can take up a LOT of space, as every version is retained.
 	*.7z
 	*.dmg
 	*.gz